 - Discovery ads must have a minimum of 1,000 active visitors or users within the last 30 days.

-If you have trouble with remarketing lists:
+If you have trouble with managing your data segments:

-Types of lists
+Types of data segments

-Ways to act on your lists
+Ways to act on your segments

-Reasons to improve your lists
+Reasons to improve your segments